 California in Washington County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 4.022′ N, 79° 53.704′ W. Marker is in California, Pennsylvania, in Washington County.
-Marker is at the intersection of 3rd Street (Pennsylvania Route 88) and Mechanic Street, on the right when traveling east on 3rd Street.
+40° 3.831′ N, 79° 53.133′ W. Marker is in California, Pennsylvania, in Washington County.
+Marker is on Hickory Street just south of 3rd Street, on the left when traveling south.
 Touch for map.
-Marker is in this post office area: California PA 15419, United States of America.
+Marker is at or near this postal address: 407 Hickory Street, California PA 15419, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 25, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 384 times since then.
-Photos: 1, 2. submitted on July 25, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 7, 2022.
+It was originally submitted on July 3, 2022, by Bradley Owen of Morgantown, West Virginia.
+This page has been viewed 67 times since then and 29 times this year.
+Photos: 1, 2. submitted on July 3, 2022, by Bradley Owen of Morgantown, West Virginia. • Bill Pfingsten was the editor who published this page.